1. Application

 12. Data protection

-Where we process personal data on your behalf during the engagement, the parties will sign a data processing agreement ("DPA") consistent with KVKK Article 8 and, where applicable, GDPR Article 28.
-Our default DPA is available on request.
-We do not subcontract personal-data processing to third parties without your prior written consent.
+Where we process personal data on your behalf during the engagement, the parties may sign a data processing addendum addressing applicable KVKK and GDPR requirements — including processor obligations, confidentiality, security measures, sub-processors, and cross-border transfers where relevant.
+Our default addendum is available on request.
+We do not engage new sub-processors for personal-data handling without giving you prior notice and a reasonable opportunity to object.

 13. Term and termination